Logo of the The Poor Swiss

 Since July 2023, you can now invest directly from your Neon account!
 Neon has introduced great trading features where you can trade stocks and ETFs directly in CHF without currency conversion fees.

-If you want to learn more about this nice feature, you can read my Neon Invest Review.
+If you would like to learn more about this nice feature, you can read my Neon Invest Review.

 User Reviews